 You certainly won’t miss this crust in this lovely potato and asparagus crustless quiche recipe.
 Potatoes, asparagus, onions and garlic roasted to perfection then mixed with eggs, cream and Fontina cheese.
 This single serving crustless quiche is perfect for brunch or dinner.

-If you’ve been reading One Dish Kitchen for a while, you know how much I love a flavorful crustless quiche, and this potato and asparagus crustless quiche is my new favorite!
+If you’ve been reading One Dish Kitchen for a while, you know how much I love a flavorful crustless quiche.
+They’re easy to make, they can be made with a variety of seasonal ingredients, and a quiche without a crust is so incredibly delicious.
+This potato and asparagus crustless quiche just so happens to be my new favorite!

 Of all the food seasons, I think I love asparagus season the most.
 Fortunately, I can find asparagus at my grocery store year round but in April and May the asparagus is glorious.